• Skip to primary navigation

 The nerve of Steve Geppi

 Did he even attempt to get a loan so that Diamond could make publishers whole?
-It seemed to me Geppi was attempting to abuse Diamond’s monopoly status in the comics industry by slowly paying its debts in slow trickles.
+It seemed to me that Geppi was trying to abuse Diamond’s monopoly status in the comics industry by slowly paying its debts in slow trickles.
 Some of the smaller comic publishers might no longer be in business by the time Geppi’s debt scheme is complete.

 DC Comics did the right thing by breaking up with Diamond Comic Distribution

-I don’t think it’s a coincidence DC Comics is the only major comic publisher that did not have to lay off or furlough employees because of the COVID-19 pandemic.
+I don’t think it’s a coincidence that DC Comics is the only major comic publisher that did not have to lay off or furlough employees because of the COVID-19 pandemic.
 Comic pros heard the term “pencils down,” but not by DC Comics.
 They kept publishing comics when other publishers didn’t.

 Diamond’s days are numbered